stw-icon

 Deaf and Disabled Writer Commissions

-London-based deaf and disabled writers aged 18+ who are writing poetry, fiction, narrative non-fiction or writing for performance.
+The Deaf and Disabled Writer Commissions were open to London-based deaf and disabled writers aged 18+, who are writing poetry, fiction, narrative non-fiction or writing for performance.

 By deaf and/ or disabled we mean people who have faced disablist and/ or audist barriers.
 This includes: Deaf, deaf and hard-of-hearing people, blind and visually impaired people, people with mobility impairments, chronic illnesses, mental health conditions or experience of mental distress, and/ or learning disabilities, neurodivergent people, and people living with chronic health conditions or impairments.